-Please note that all IP routing table updates made with this command are valid only as long as NetEx/IP is running.
+Please note that all IP routing table updates made with this command are valid only for the running instance of NetEx/IP.
 These changes will be lost should NetEx/IP be recycled.
 If the operator command 'LOAD NCT' is issued, the operator entered entry will only be replaced if there is a successful DNS lookup for that GNA.